yandex-cloud/docs/en/network-load-balancer/operations/target-group-create.md

           subnet_id = "<subnet ID>"
           address   = "<internal IP address of resource 2>" }
       }
       ```

-      {% endif %}

       For more information about the `yandex_lb_target_group` parameters in {{ TF }}, see the [provider documentation]({{ tf-provider-link }}/lb_target_group).

-   1. Make sure that the configuration files are valid.
+   1. Make sure that the configuration files are correct.

       1. In the command line, go to the directory where you created the configuration file.
       1. Run the check using the command: